Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

   - The solution was provided on stackoverflow ([https://stackoverflow.com/questions/47518911/boostrap-4-navbar-collapse-menu-right-align/50881393](https://stackoverflow.com/questions/47518911/boostrap-4-navbar-collapse-menu-right-align/50881393))
 - My navbar had a small amount of whitespace on the right-hand side.
   - The solution to remove this was again found on stackoverflow: ([https://stackoverflow.com/questions/48510609/remove-white-space-from-the-sides-and-top-of-my-navbar/48510687](https://stackoverflow.com/questions/48510609/remove-white-space-from-the-sides-and-top-of-my-navbar/48510687))
+- Image carousel on the landing page was copied from Bootstrap 4.
 - **Progress bars**
 The progress bars used in resume.html were taken from Bootstrap 4
 - **Accordion Feature**